 The 8939FCA at Location B acts as a demultiplexer and outputs 9 fiber video channels to two 8943FC (fiber to electrical) modules, each with two SFP-13103G-M1DRX-K Dual Receiver SFP devices installed and a Grass Valley fiber-ready module.
-This SFP device will accept input frequencies from 1270nm to 1610nm.
+The dual receiver SFP device will accept input frequencies from 1270nm to 1610nm.